janaalbader28/Notion-Widget/README.md

 🐈‍⬛ **Mood Tracker**
 A simple pixel-style mood tracker for Notion.

-⏳ **Countdown Widget**
+⏳ **Holiday Countdown**
-A pixel-style flip-clock countdown to the next upcoming event (Christmas, Easter, reading weeks, bank holidays).
+A pixel-style countdown to upcoming holidays, reading weeks, and bank holidays.

 More widgets coming soon. ✦